Prepaid cards have a reputation for promising convenience, but hitting consumers with surprising fees.

 - It’s worthless for building credit – Another reason that secured cards are a better idea is because they can help you build credit.
 I mean let’s be honest here… do you want to continue paying $59/year for the rest of your life just to have a Chase prepaid debit card?
 Or would you rather build your history and get a no-annual-fee Chase credit card?

 - A few cards are close competitors – Going back to the prepaid Serve card from American Express, it offers free valuable benefits like purchase protection (qualifying purchases are protected for 90 days from theft or accidental damage).
 Another competitor is the US Bank Contour Card – if their banks are in your area, that card has a monthly fee of $4.
 Last but not least, PNC and Regions both offer prepaid Visa cards for around $60/year, but since they’re regionally focused, they’re not always a viable alternative.

 At the end of the day, Chase has created a very good product here.
 It may make the most sense for people that already have a checking or savings account with Chase and want to get a prepaid card for their kids.
 Even though it may not always be the cheapest, at least it’s one of the most transparent… that’s a word you rarely hear associated with these types of cards!
-However the one from AmEx is still a cut above…
+However the one from AmEx Serve is still a cut above in terms of pricing…